albar965/littlenavmap-manual/src/en/NETWORK.rst

 Flying in a network setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Startup order does not matter.

-#.
-Start the simulator
+-  Start the simulator
-#.
-Start *Little Navconnect* on the flying computer.
+-  Start *Little Navconnect* on the flying computer.
-#.
-Run *Little Navmap* on the network/remote computer.
+-  Run *Little Navmap* on the network/remote computer.
-#.
-Connect *Little Navmap* on the network/remote computer to *Little
+-  Connect *Little Navmap* on the network/remote computer to *Little
    Navconnect* on the flying computer.
 Main menu -> ``Tools`` -> :ref:`flight-simulator-connection`.

 See the two chapters below for more details:

--  :doc:`RUNNOSIM` Detailed explanation how to copy scenery library databases to a remote computer without a simulator installation.
+-  :doc:`RUNNOSIM`: Detailed explanation how to copy scenery library databases to a remote computer without a simulator installation.
 -  :doc:`CONNECT` and chapter :ref:`remote-connection` explains how to connect from a remote computer in detail.